Michael Linden, M.D., Ph.D.

 Minneapolis, MN 55455

 Dr. Linden is an Assistant Professor in the Division of Hematopathology within the Department of Laboratory Medicine and Pathology.
 In addition, he is the Assistant Director of the Special Hematology Laboratory.
 As a graduate student, Dr. Linden’s thesis work helped develop a new mouse model of multiple myeloma.
 Dr. Linden completed residency and fellowship training in Hematopathology at the University of Washington.
 He now attends on the University of Minnesota Medical Center’s Hematopathology and Flow Cytometry services.
-Dr. Linden continues to have a strong interest in plasma cell and other hematopoietic neoplasms and enjoys research that applies his clinical skills to improving clinical laboratory diagnoses and predicting clinical outcomes.
+Dr. Linden continues to have a strong interest in plasma cell neoplasms and enjoys research that applies his clinical skills to improving clinical laboratory diagnoses and predicting clinical outcomes.
 More specifically, he is investigating optimum diagnostic methods for monitoring residual disease in myeloma patients and developing diagnostic tests to predict chemotherapeutic sensitivity of the neoplastic plasma cells.
-In addition, he greatly values resident/fellow education and mentorship.
+Additional clinical and research interests include pathologic correlates of outcome in marrow transplantation and comparative pathology (murine and canine).
+Finally, he greatly values resident/fellow education and mentorship.

 - Saint Mary’s University, Winona, MN (1998), B.A.
 (Biology)